microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

 -  You should see in the ouput from the second VM, both files that were created from VM1 (file1) and VM2 (file2) since its a shared volume

+### Step-3: Create Additional Volumes and Mount to VM1

+-   Create the following volumes as you did above using 100GB for the volume size.

+            hdata
+            hlog
+            shared
+            odatafiles
+            ologs

+-   Mount the Volumes into your VM1 using the  mount instructions provided on the volumes tab